nicoespeon/abracadabra/CONTRIBUTING.md

 Whether it's code, design, typo or documentation, every contribution is welcomed!
 So again, thank you very, very much 🧙‍

+## Deploy a new version

+Usually, @nicoespeon will deploy new versions of Abracadabra.
+Here are the necessary steps documented, in case you need to do it (or he forgots how to).

+Hopefully, most of the steps are automated already!

+1. Check that tests are passing (`yarn test:ci`) and package can be built (`yarn build`).
+CI is automatically running against all Pull-Requests to ensure this is always true.
+Also, the new version won't be deployed if CI doesn't pass anyway.
+2. Bump the version in the `package.json` following [SemVer][semver].
+3. If it's a minor or major bump, choose a release name (no rule here, have fun).
+Update the Changelog accordingly.
+4. Commit all of these changes directly on the main branch, like this: [5.3.0](https://github.com/nicoespeon/abracadabra/commit/652611df41256fb1fd58704b121956154859a13d)
+5. [Create a new release](https://github.com/nicoespeon/abracadabra/releases/new) targetting the main branch.
+Use the release name as a title and changelog body as a description.

+That's it.
+[A GitHub Action](https://github.com/nicoespeon/abracadabra/actions) will kick in and publish the new release to all marketplaces. @nicoespeon should receive an email when everything is done.

 <!-- Links -->

 [jest]: https://jestjs.io/